Performance and Capacity Tuning

 You should not configure the device to increase IDP session capacity if you are not using an IDP policy.

 The device ships with an implicit default session capacity setting.
 This default value adds weight to firewall sessions.
 You can manually override the default by adding the maximize-idp-sessions setting to your configuration.
 When you do this, in addition to IDP session scaling, you can choose to assign weight values of equal, firewall, or IDP to firewall and IDP functions.
-Typically, when you only include IDP-recommended attacks or client-to-server attacks in your IDP policy, IDP functions consume less CPU resources, for this reason, you would select weight firewall to maximize device performance.
+To reduce CPU resource consumption, include only IDP-recommended or client-to-server attacks in your IDP policy.
+Select weight firewall to enhance device performance.
 Alternatively, if you add server-to-client attacks to your IDP policy, IDP functions consume higher CPU resources.
 For this reason, you would select weight IDP to maximize performance.
 Essentially, you will need to configure the weight based on the desired IDP policy and performance.
 You do this by examining the CPU resource utilization on the packet forwarding engine by using the show security monitoring fpc number command.

-The configuration instructions in this topic describe how modify session capacity for IDP policies.
+The configuration instructions describe how to modify session capacity for IDP policies.

 To turn maximize-idp-sessions settings off, remove the maximize-idp-sessions configuration.